Church of Saint George (Lod): 19th-century church

 The current Church of St. George incorporates only the northeast corner of the original site.
 During the second part of the nineteenth century, the Greek Orthodox Patriarchate of Jerusalem received permission from the Ottoman authorities to build a church on the site of the medieval ruins.
 The 19th-century church was built over the remains of the 12th-century Crusader structure, occupying the east end of its nave and northern aisle, from which the corresponding two apses survive.

 The Ottoman authorities stipulated that part of the church plot be incorporated in the mosque courtyard.
-The southern part of the Crusader church dictated the shape of the mosque courtyard.
+The southern part of the Crusader church dictated the shape of the mosque courtyard..
+During the rebuilding under the Ottomans, the Munayer and Habash families helped the church by donating money and resources to cover the costs..

 The church crypt contains a sarcophagus venerated as a symbolic tomb of St George.